tonyjurg/Nestle1904LFT/resources/pickle/README.md

 More information with regards to the [pickle file format](https://docs.python.org/3/library/pickle.html).

-Note: The name of the containing directory refers to the date of the source data, not the creation date of the pickle files.
+Note: The name of the containing directory refers to the date of the source data (YYYMMDD), not the creation date of the pickle files.